GABRIELS562/GABRIELS562/README.md

 About Me

-With a solid foundation in Forensic Science, I bring a unique analytical mindset and problem-solving skills to the world of web development.
+With a solid foundation in Science, I bring a unique analytical mindset and problem-solving skills to the world of web development.
 My career shift is fueled by a passion for technology and a desire to build innovative and impactful software solutions.

 🎓 Education: Bsc in Biotechnology<br>
           🎓  Msc in Business Leadership<br>
     🎓 Current: Software development, focusing on front-end technologies.

-🧪 Background: Over 16 years of experience in forensic science, specializing in forensic biology.
+🧪 Background: Over 16 years of experience in natural science, specializing in forensic biology.

 💻 Interests: Software Development, cybersecurity, Dev Ops, and tech innovations.
 I have been doing extensive research on these fields while I have started my journey in coding.